DecentraLabsCom/Lab-Gateway/README.md

 ├── privkey.pem        # SSL private key
 └── public_key.pem     # JWT public key (from marketplace/auth provider)
 ```

+## ??
+Blockchain Wallet Persistence

+The `blockchain-services` container mounts `./blockchain-data` into `/app/data` to keep the encrypted institutional wallet (`wallets.json`) between restarts.
+Create this folder before running Docker, lock down permissions, and add it to your backup plan.
+It is already ignored by git so you won't accidentally commit secrets.

 ## Blockchain-Services Submodule Management